1. Physical methods

-Quick freezing is a suitable method for preserving molecular features of samples because they are nor affected by any external chemical compound.
-Freezing must be very fast to prevent autolysis of the cells and formation of large ice crystals that may destroy the tissue structure.
+Quick freezing is a suitable method for preserving molecular features of samples because they are not affected by any external chemical compound.
+Freezing must be very fast to prevent the formation of large ice crystals that may destroy the tissue structure.
 Thus, it is convenient to process sample sizes not larger than 2 mm so that freezing is homogeneous through all the tissue thickness, including the inner parts.
-If it is possible, before freezing, the samples should be pretreated and protected by a cryoprotectant that prevent cellular freezing damages.
-A very fast freezing is achieved by immersing the samples in isopentane (-170 ºC) cooled in liquid nitrogen (-196 ºC), or in dry ice and acetone (-70 ºC), or even in liquid helium (-268 ºC).
+A very fast freezing is achieved by plunge the samples in isopentane (-170 ºC) cooled in liquid nitrogen (-196 ºC), or by placing the sample in a metal sheet, which is partially immersed (not the sample) in liquid nitrogen, in dry ice and acetone (-70 ºC), or even in liquid helium (-268 ºC).
+If it is possible, before freezing, the samples should be pretreated and protected by a cryoprotectant substance for minimizing cellular damages.
 Cryoprotection is always a good practice, although it is not always possible.
 Dimethyl sulfoxide, glycerol, sucrose or mixed solutions containing some of these substances are the most common cryoprotectants.
 Once the freeze sample is sectioned, the tissue is melted and should be somehow protected.

 Fixation by heating is not common in histology because it introduces damages in the tissues.
 Heat coagulates proteins and dissolves lipids.
 However, it is a good fixative method for microorganisms because their morphology is preserved, and that helps in the identification.
 Nowadays, heating fixation is combined with chemical fixation.
 For example, samples are immersed in a chemical fixative and microwaved at 55 ºC.
 This temperature does not produce artifacts, increases the fixation speed, and decreases the fixation time from hours or days to minutes.
 Microwave is a good heater because temperature rises quite homogeneously and immediately through the sample.
-Heating baths are not recommended because produce a heat gradient between the outer to the inner parts of the sample.
-It is thought that the increase of the fixation speed by microwave fixation is a consequence of the heat and not of the microwaves.
+Heating baths are not recommended because they produce a heat gradient between the outer to the inner parts of the sample.
+It is thought that the increase in the fixation speed by microwave fixation is a consequence of the heat and not of the microwaves.
 Microwaves are sometimes used in later steps of the histological processing, particularly during staining.

 4) The pH of the fixative solution should be close to the physiological pH of the sample.